 Whilst we can wonder at the physical and technological wonders of the facility, we cannot go past the human equation.
 Yes, the arms, legs and brains that run and work the centre.
 Hence, in this blog article, we focus on the human angle, especially on OH&S issues like worker health in regards to fatigue from standing on hard surfaces for extended periods.

-One of the OH&S issues recently looked at by the Dandenong facility management is the use of orthopaedic mats to reduce fatigue and prevent other health issues like those caused by standing for long periods on a hard surface.
+One of the OH&S issues recently looked at by the Dandenong facility management is the use of Australian orthopaedic Ortho mats to reduce fatigue and prevent other health issues like those caused by standing for long periods on a hard surface.
 As a reader of this blog, you will appreciate by now that when it comes to working out what the benefits of anti-fatigue mats really are.
 We note that many facility managers are well-aware that anti-fatigue mats can be used to not only prevent accidents such as slips and falls from occurring, but also to reduce stress and pain in lower limbs, reduce or prevent lower back pain, joint and soft tissue damage and so on.
 As well, they are aware that workers affected are not concentrating 100% on given tasks, which in turn increases the risk of safety to individuals concerned and their co-workers.

 On one of his calls to product users early last year, a Woolworths abattoir, a suggestion was made to look into the new DC centre about to begin operation pilot testing in a few months, on the way to full operation in 2019.
-One of our product specialists, Dan Small visited the site to go over all the areas that they (Woolworths) were going to use mats.
+One of our product specialists, Dan Small visited the site to go over all the areas that they (Woolworths) were going to use Ortho mats.
 On his initial call, Dan brought a variety of mats for the DC manager to look at.

 After explaining the different features and benefits of the different mats, the DC manager went for our Orthomaster #1 so Dan left a free sample for the users to try out.